 FIELD GUIDES – OTHER WILDLIFE

-These are not bird books but I am including them as all birders are generally interested in nature overall.
+These are not bird books but I am including them among books for birders as all birders are generally interested in nature overall.
 These guides will help you identify the other fauna and flora that you encounter while birding in Africa.

 This is hands down the best and most comprehensive field guide to the mammals of Africa.
 Not only are the illustrations extremely life-like but the text and maps are also extremely detailed.
 It includes more than 1,160 species and covers a wide range of topics beyond just descriptions and distributions; including ecology, behaviour, habitat, adaptations, taxonomy and evolutionary history.
 Even difficult species-rich groups like rodents, bats, golden-moles and primates are covered impressively well.
 I highly recommend it for anyone going on an African safari or simply anyone interested in the mammals of Africa.